Montour family: Margaret Montour

-Like her mother, Margaret attended treaty conferences and often interpreted.
+Like her mother, Margaret Montour attended treaty conferences and often interpreted.

 Lewis Montour

 Lewis Montour, the son of Madam Montour, was killed during the French and Indian War.

 Catherine Montour

 Catherine Montour (1710–c.1780), or French Catherine, was the daughter of French Margaret.
 She married Thomas Huston or Hudson (Telenemut).
 Their children were Roland, John, Amochol(son), and Belle.
 Catherine died c.
 1780-81.
 Her home was a large village at the head of Seneca Lake, New York called Shequaga, or Catherine's Town.

 Esther Montour

 Esther Montour, (c.1720–), called Queen Esther, was the eldest daughter of French Margaret.
-She married Echogohund, chief of the Munsee Delawares, and became their leader following his death.
-Her home was at Sheshequin (now Ulster Township, Bradford County, Pennsylvania).
+She married Echogohund, chief of the Munsee Delaware, and became their leader following his death.
+Her home was at Sheshequin (now Ulster Township, Pennsylvania).

 During the American Revolution, she was present at the Battle of Wyoming (also known as the Wyoming Massacre) in 1778.
-According to some sources, enraged by the death of her son two days earlier, she participated in the torture and murder of thirty or so of the enemy; as one puts it, "she was the most infuriated demon in that carnival of blood."
+According to some sources, enraged by the death of her son two days earlier, she participated in the torture and murder of thirty or so of the enemy; one source stated, "she was the most infuriated demon in that carnival of blood."
 Others dispute this, saying either that reports of atrocities were propaganda, or that Esther did not participate.
-According to one story she was killed by Thomas Hartley later that year, although other sources state that she died around the year 1800 on Cayuga Lake in New York.
+According to one story, she was killed by Thomas Hartley later that year.
+But other sources state that she died around 1800 on Cayuga Lake in New York.